 Customer data

-- The Employment-AI Bias-Audit and Disparate-Impact Testing Procedure — Neuroscale’s developer-side procedure for any feature used in consequential employment decisions: independent-auditor sign-off, 4/5ths adverse-impact testing per the EEOC and the Uniform Guidelines on Employee Selection Procedures (29 C.F.R. §1607), subgroup performance parity, and quarterly re-audit, in support of NYC Local Law 144, the Colorado AI Act, Illinois HB 3773, Texas TRAIGA, and analogous state laws.
+• The Employment-AI Bias-Audit and Disparate-Impact Testing Procedure — the developer-side procedure governing any feature used in consequential employment decisions: independent-auditor sign-off, 4/5ths adverse-impact testing per the EEOC and the Uniform Guidelines on Employee Selection Procedures (29 C.F.R. §1607), subgroup performance parity, and quarterly re-audit, in support of NYC Local Law 144, the Colorado AI Act, Illinois HB 3773, Texas TRAIGA, and analogous state laws.

-- The Reidentification Audit Procedure — corpus-level reidentification testing (k-anonymity verification, linkage attack, singling-out test) and model-level memorization testing (membership-inference, regurgitation probing, PII-leakage scan, adversarial extraction) before any production deployment of a Neuroscale-trained or Neuroscale-fine-tuned model.
+• The Reidentification Audit Procedure — corpus-level reidentification testing (k-anonymity verification, linkage attack, singling-out test) and model-level memorization testing (membership-inference, regurgitation probing, PII-leakage scan, adversarial extraction) executed before any production deployment of a Neuroscale-trained or Neuroscale-fine-tuned model.

 EU and UK readiness

-- UK ICO guidance on AI in recruitment (2024) — UK-deployed features apply the ICO’s AI-and-data-protection toolkit; UK-specific candidate-notice templates are part of the Customer-facing toolkit referenced in the Employment-AI Bias-Audit Procedure → Customer-facing toolkit.
+• UK ICO guidance on AI in recruitment (2024) — UK-deployed features apply the ICO’s AI-and-data-protection toolkit; UK-specific candidate-notice templates form part of the Customer-facing toolkit referenced in the Employment-AI Bias-Audit Procedure → Customer-facing toolkit.

 Vulnerability disclosure

-- Only test against accounts you own or have explicit permission to test.
+• Test only against accounts the researcher owns or has explicit permission to test.

 Sub-processors

-Neuroscale’s internal security and compliance program is documented and regularly reviewed.
-Customers and prospects under NDA may request relevant excerpts of our internal documentation as part of a security review.
+Neuroscale’s internal security and compliance program is documented and reviewed on a recurring cadence.
+Customers and prospects under NDA may request relevant excerpts of internal documentation as part of a security review.